Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-It’s simple to elevate any dish with this basil balsamic vinaigrette.
+It’s so simple to elevate any dish with this honey balsamic vinaigrette.
 With five delicious variations, this flavorful dressing is definitely going to be a regular addition to your table.

-This honey basil vinaigrette is a breeze to make and adds the perfect amount of tangy flavor to salads, roasted veggies, meats, and more.
+This dressing is a breeze to make and adds the perfect amount of tangy flavor to salads, roasted veggies, meats, and more.

 homemade honey basil balsamic vinaigrette in small glass jar.

-This recipe is a real keeper.
-And it’s a great homemade salad dressing for those with food allergies as well.
-It has no dairy plus easy substitutions that should make this recipe work for anyone.
+This recipe is a real keeper because it’s delicious, but it’s also a great homemade salad dressing for those with food allergies as well.
+It’s dairy-free plus it has easy substitutions that should make this recipe work for anyone.

 I love having homemade seasonings and dressings on the table to dress up even the most bland simple meal.